 Third-party cookies are stored by a different domain to the visited page.
 This can happen when the webpage references a file located outside its domain.
 Third-party cookies let advertisers or analytics companies track the user’s browsing history across the web on any sites that contain their ads.

-Without cookies, the web would not work as it does today.
-However, since the mid 90ies when cookies were invented, the web changed quite a lot, and so did the attack methods on web applications; as mentioned, the Internet is not a friendly place.
+Without cookies, the Web would not work as it does today.
+However, since the mid 90ies when Cookies were introduced, the web changed quite a lot, and so did the attack methods on web applications.

-A well-known attack method is known as Cross-Site Request Forgery or short CSRF.
-CSRF is an attack, a criminal act, that forces an end user to execute unwanted actions.
-A cookie may play a role in such scenarios, but they are not generally unsafe if you want, you can read more about that on the CRSF Page on OWASP.
+A well-known attack method is known as cross-site request forgery or short CSRF.
+A CSRF is an attack that forces an end user to execute unwanted actions.
+A cookie may play a role in such scenarios, but they are not generally unsafe.

-Users can take control, used or not used, or delete cookies.
-For more details, see AboutCookies.
+Users can take control when cookies are used or not.
 You can delete all cookies that are already on your computer, and you can set most browsers to prevent them from being placed.

 If you do this, however, you may have to manually adjust some preferences every time you visit a site, and some services and functionalities may not work.